A third-year

 in his FuTURES³ Lab, I am

-interested in Systems and Software Security, specifically in
+interested in Systems and Software Security, focusing on automated software

-My current research focuses on building a framework to amplify the
+My current research focuses on developing a framework to enhance the correctness

 security of programming language processors.
 Besides, I play, plus